-Tardive dyskinesia (TD) is a neurologic syndrome.
-It results from using neuroleptic drugs—also called antipsychotic drugs.
-This class of drugs is used to treat psychiatric conditions, like schizophrenia .
+Tardive dyskinesia (TD) is a neurological syndrome.
+It results from using antipsychotic drugs.
+This class of drugs is used to treat psychiatric conditions, like schizophrenia.
 TD consists of a group of symptoms including:

-It is unclear exactly why TD develops.
-Long-term use of neuroleptic drugs can cause changes in the chemistry in the brain that lead to the symptoms.
+It is unclear exactly why Tardive dyskinesia develops.
+Long-term use of antipsychotics can cause changes in the brain chemistry that lead to the symptoms.
 Nerve cells may also become overly sensitive to certain substances.
 Not everyone who takes these drugs develops TD.

 Symptoms may include: